-Level II Repeated Level I offenses or serious misconduct

-Level III Repeated Level I or Level II offenses, illegal and/or serious misconduct, or life or health threatening offenses
+Level I Minor offenses Level II Repeated Level I offenses or serious misconduct Level III Repeated Level I or Level II offenses, illegal and/or serious misconduct, or life or health threatening offenses

 Columbus City Schools' staff provides tiers of corrective intervention strategies and instruction to students who fail to meet the behavioral expectations.
 Corporal punishment in any form is not permitted.